mouad-halli/Asp-Dotnet-Api/README.md

    - variables, classes and methods will have readable names.

 - ***Configuration***:
-   - Creating a Reference Config file ( reference.appSettings.json ) to help in configuration
+   - Creating a Reference Config file ( reference.appSettings.json ) to help in configuration.

 - ***AzureAD Integration***:
    - **Implemented**: